susitlab/susitlab.github.io/_pages/about.md

 # 🔥 News
 <!-- - *2023.04*: &nbsp;🎉🎉 "FedTP: Federated Learning by Transformer Personalization" has been accepted by IEEE Transactions on Neural Networks and Learning Systems, 2023.
 (Impact factor 14.225) Congratulations to Hongxia Li and Zhongyi Cai! -->
+- *2024.11*: Congratulations!
+Hui Zhu was awarded the 'National scholarship for doctoral students (博士研究生国家奖学金)'.
+- *2024.10*: Our grant proposal received the support from 'Natural Science Foundation of Shanghai'.
 - *2024.08*: Our grant proposal received the support from 'National Natural Science Foundation of China'.
 - *2024.06*: Three abstracts accepted by 2024 IEEE International Ultrasonics Symposium (IUS).
 Congratulations to Bowei Yao, Yi Zeng and Hui Zhu!
 - *2024.05*: Hui Zhu has published a paper titled "Passive Acoustic Mapping for Convex Arrays With the Helical Wave Spectrum Method" in IEEE Transactions on Medical Imaging ( Volume: 43, Issue: 5, May 2024).
 Details can be found following the [link](https://ieeexplore.ieee.org/document/10387410)